Woseseltops/thesapling-website/devlogs/music.md

 And that's all there is to it!
 By the way, if you want to do more with these pieces of music, you can!
 Both [the individual fragments](/static/procedural_music_pieces.zip) and [the layers of the main theme](/static/separate_layers_main_theme.zip) are availale to be used in your own projects, as is the [sheet music](/static/main_theme_sheet_music.pdf) for the main theme.
 See [this devlog](/devlogs/playercontent.html) for more info on that.

+Want more like this?
+I write articles like this roughly once per month; you can subscribe for email reminders below!
+If you want more fine-grained info on my game development work, there also is a [Twitter account](https://twitter.com/thesaplinggame).

 <script>

 	//The general LayerPlayer code